January 2018 Newsletter

 Call for Nominations for Board Positions

-There are six vacancies on the board of directors as member at large, treasurer and president-elect positions for the 2018-2020 term.
+There are vacancies on the board of directors for the member at large, treasurer and president-elect positions for the 2018-2020 term.

 The Board governs the organization and manages its affairs in order to meet the organization’s mandate, to regulate dietetic practice in the interest of Nova Scotians.
 It functions according to relevant legislation, regulations, bylaws, and policies.
 The Board maintains the most beneficial allocation of resources while advancing the organization's objectives.
 The Board defines in its strategic plan what is to be accomplished consistent with the capabilities of the executive manager and committees to achieve these goals, and carries out its job with discipline, emphasizing strategic direction rather than short-term issues, policy rather than single events, and group rather than individual decisions.

 Participation on the Board is an opportunity to

 - contribute to the leadership and decision-making that governs the organization,